 It took me a long time to realize this.

-While studying on my Grade 7 music theory exam, I realized that less than 20% of what I was learning was either relevant or applicable to my guitar playing, improvisation and composition.
+While studying for my Grade 7 music theory exam, I realized that less than 20% of what I was learning was either relevant or applicable to my guitar playing, improvisation, and composition.

 I won’t say the other 80% was a waste of time.
 I’m a lover of music and it gave me an understanding of how many things work, as well as trained my mind to play around with notes and arrange them in a logical manner on the music stave.

 However, it wasn’t in line with my goals.

 If you don’t know how intervals, scales, chords and chord progressions work, it’s important to go through the linked lessons above before proceeding further.